What is a paywall?

 - Hybrid paywall

 A hard paywall prevents viewers from seeing any content until they pay.
 An example of a publisher that generally runs a hard paywall is the Wall Street Journal.
+Generally with hard paywalls the publisher decides what is free and what is not.

 A metered paywall allows for a certain number of free articles before being required to sign up or pay.
 A metered paywall gives more control to your reader allowing them to decide what they want to read for free.

-A freemium model paywall may include free content but charge extra to send content earlier to your inbox via a newsletter.
-Another example could include an ad free plan to paid subscribers.
+A freemium model paywall may include free content but charges extra to gain these example benefits:

 Best Practices for Implementing a WordPress Paywall